developerpeachy/100-days-of-code/README.md

 **Thoughts**: This was so good to fix tonight! all weekend I was a bit devestated that it didnt work out as expected, after researching what went wrong, I soon realised that there were a lot of case typings and typos in some of the components.
 I thought that ES Lint would pick them up but I soon realised that I had two linting things working at the same time on my IDE.
 Finally fixed and published the changes.

 **Link(s) to work**: [Rosalie's website](https://rosalie.dev/)

+### Day 13: April 21, 2020

+**Today's Progress**: I added Prismic CMS to load all my projects and volunteering details.

+**Thoughts**: I have been meaning to do this for a while and I finally got around to doing this.
+So now that Prismic is set up with all of my endpoints, I'm able to update and delete posts for projects and volunteering on Prismic.
+This means that I wouldn't need to load all my text and images statically from ./public.
+This will ease some performance issues I hope!

+**Link(s) to work**: [Rosalie's website](https://rosalie.dev/)